John Gardner (composer): Honours

 Gardner was made an Honorary Member of the Royal Academy of Music (Hon.
 RAM) in 1959; a Commander of the Order of the British Empire (CBE) in 1976; and an Honorary Member of the Royal Philharmonic Society in 1997, the year of his eightieth birthday.

 Personal life

 Gardner married Jane Abercrombie, the daughter of Nigel Abercrombie (Secretary General of the Arts Council 1963–1968) and the soprano Elisabeth Abercrombie, in 1955.
 They had three children.
 After the War he lived in South London – in Morden, New Malden and Ewell.
 He died in Liss Forest, England.

 Recordings

-Gardner's music, apart from "Tomorrow shall be my dancing day", has been largely unrepresented on commercial records, but in recent years a number of new recordings have been issued, including the 3rd Symphony, Oboe Concerto, Flute Concerto, Petite Suite for Recorder and Strings, and Seven Songs.
+Gardner's music, apart from "Tomorrow shall be my dancing day", has been largely unrepresented on commercial records, but in recent years a number of new recordings have been issued, including the 3rd Symphony, Oboe Concerto, Flute Concerto, Petite Suite for Recorder and Strings (with the Royal Ballet Sinfonia conducted by Gavin Sutherland) and Seven Songs.
 In September 2007, Naxos issued his Symphony No. 1, Piano Concerto and the overture Midsummer Ale.
 David Lloyd-Jones conducted the Royal Scottish National Orchestra with Peter Donohoe as the solo pianist.
+Toccata issued Music for Brass and Organ in 2017, and the two volume Complete Organ Music (performed by Tom Winpenny) in 2024 and 2025.